Makkah87/HaohmaruMG/ReadMe.txt

 -Valodim, for providing free web hosting.
 Thanks Val :D.

 -JJWE aka Neo Gouki, for his Neo Geo Battle Collesium Haohmaru palette rips.

--Last but certainly not least God for giving me the skill and  understanding to code in MUGEN.

 -Oh and anyone else I may have forgotten...please forgive me, my memory stinks, and I would never intentionally omit you.